-The direct cost to property owners for this project interim construction user fee is $65 per month/EDU.
-The first billing cycle following the month that a property is successfully 'hooked-up' to the new wastewater system is the month that the wastewater user fee becomes $85 per month/EDU.
+The monthly user fee for the system is $85 per month/EDU.
+An EDU stands for equivalent dwelling unit.
 As long as the project remains on time and on budget, this will be the final user rate for a number of years.
 See Fact Sheet - Cost Calculator below.

-The City has hosted multiple Open Houses during the planning and implmentation of this Project.
+The City has hosted multiple Open Houses during the planning and implementation of this Project.
 The most recent Open House was held May 23, 2013, 4:30-7:00p at Coburg City Hall View details (PDF).
+As special LID presentation was made at the July 2014 City Council meeting and a special work session was held August 19, 2014.
+City Council held the First Reading of the LID ordinance on September 9, 2014 and may adopt the LID at their September 23, 2014 meeting.

-Coburg is one of the largest and last Oregon cities that does not have a municipal sewer system.
-With a daytime influx of 3,000 employees in various commercial and industrial facilities and over 200 RV visitor spaces in town, you will understand why replacing the the town's septic tanks with a wastewater collection and treatment system is Coburg's highest priority.
+Coburg is one of the largest and last Oregon cities that did not have a municipal sewer system.
+With a daytime influx of 3,000 employees in various commercial and industrial facilities and over 200 RV visitor spaces in town, you will understand why replacing the the town's septic tanks with a wastewater collection and treatment system was Coburg's highest priority for the last 15 years.

-To accomplish this, the City has chosen to install a Septic Tank Effluent Pump (STEP) system to collect the the wastewater and send it to a treatment plant through pressurized lines.
-At the plant, a Membrane Bio-reactor (MBR) system will treat the wastewater before it is released back into the environment.
-This system will result in Class A effluent, the highest level water quality possible in the Oregon Department of Environmental Quality's (DEQ) rating system.
+To accomplish this, the City chose to install a Septic Tank Effluent Pump (STEP) system to collect the the wastewater and send it to a treatment plant through pressurized lines.
+This is not a traditional gravity system.
+At the plant, a Membrane Bio-reactor (MBR) system treats the wastewater before it is released back into the environment.
+This system results in Class A effluent; the highest level water quality possible in the Oregon Department of Environmental Quality's (DEQ) rating system.
 Much of this effluent will be used for irrigation.

 Coburg's system is modeled after an existing system in Yelm, Washington, a town of about 10,000 population.
 For more information, click on the links below.